SharkyBamboozle/iVISPAR/README.md

 ## :package: Setup

+iVISPAR has minimal dependencies and can be set up and run in just a few simple steps.

 ### Clone

-You can clone our repository with
+Clone the repository

 ```
 # Clone the repository